 Paa Kow’s musical and cultural exchange with musicians in the U.S. gave rise to his Afro-Fusion sound.
 With his group, Paa Kow put together materials for his debut album "Hand Go Hand Come.”
 The material was copious which made it difficult to pick favorites and consolidate into one CD.
 Paa Kow ambitiously decided to make it a double disc.
 “Hand Go Hand Come” is the English translation of a Ghanaian proverb that embodies the idea of give-and-take.
 “The right hand washes the left and the left washes the right” translates the inside cover of the CD booklet, informing listeners that Disc 1 and Disc 2 work together as one.
 They present this early masterpiece of rhythmic precision, talented lyricism, and original fusion of West African Pop with Jazz impressions.

 The release of Hand Go Hand Come on April 11th, 2012 was a celebration.
 Since its release Paa Kow has taken the album on the road touring all over the US.
-Paa Kow's second studio album, Ask, was released in August of 2014 and he continues to tour across the US and West Africa with his Afro-Fusion orchestra.
-Cookpot, his third album, will be released in the fall of 2017.
+Paa Kow's second studio album, Ask, was released in August of 2014 and Cookpot, his third album, was released in the fall of 2017.